jkim24/swipeLayout/README.md

     ```

-2. Create the swipeLayout with the 2 child views
+2. Create the swipeLayout with the 2 child views.
+    - The first child view in the SwipeLayout will be the bottom view and the second view will be the top view.
     - You can specify swipe direction, drag sensitivity and minimum drag velocity through the xml attributes.
 It's not required as it'll default to the values you see below.
 ```bash
 <com.jonkim.swipelayout.SwipeLayout